YUZ128pitt/Towards-OpenVAD/README.md

 ### Data preparation
 + We validate our method on three datasets: [Xd-Violence](https://roc-ng.github.io/XD-Violence/), [UCF-Crime](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018), and [ShanghaiTech Campus](https://roc-ng.github.io/XD-Violence/).
 + The raw data could be found in the linked file, and we use extracted features.
 You can dwonload the feature of UCF and ShanghaiTech from [link](https://github.com/tianyu0207/RTFM), and Xd-Violence from [link](https://roc-ng.github.io/XD-Violence/)
-+ Furthermore, to create the Open Set Video anomaly detection scenario which mimics the natural characteristics of anomalous events, we resplit the data.
-The details could be found in [Data splite](https://www.dropbox.com/sh/tc095p4s0l827vi/AABPzvLLIcRUuZ47AtQi3ESaa?dl=0) for replication purpose.
++ Furthermore, to create the OpenVAD scenario which mimics the natural characteristics of anomalous events, we resplit the data.
+The details could be found in [Data splite](https://www.dropbox.com/sh/tc095p4s0l827vi/AABPzvLLIcRUuZ47AtQi3ESaa?dl=0) to be used for replication results.

 ### Runing environment
 Creat enviroment